MCP Server

 Example Prompt

 @folder Tests are failing in CI.
-Get all the details from the run <runId> and its specs and fix them.
+Get all the details from the run <runId> fix the failures

-The runId can be copied from the run's "advanced tab" in the dashboard.
-Soon, the MCP server will be able to fetch the last runs for an organization, removing the need for users to provide a specific run id.
+Get the runId from the run's "Advanced" tab in the dashboard.
+Soon, the MCP server will be able to fetch the latest runs for an organization, removing the need for users to provide a specific run id.

 Use Cases & Capabilities